rstacruz/monk-shake/README.md

     $ gem install monk-shake --pre
     $ monk

+Then create your first project

+    $ monk init myproject

+You'll get a new directory called `myproject/`.
+Start hacking!
+Monk-shake provides the following commands while in your project folder:

+    $ cd myproject/
+    $ monk install        # Install needed gems
+    $ monk start          # Starts the server
+    $ monk irb            # Starts a console session

 ### Differences from the real Monk in general

  * *No more Thor!* The new Monkfile has deprecated the old Thorfile.